-The Energy Distribution business supports its regional and local operations with customer, technical, occupational health and safety and fleet support representatives that operate nationally.
+The Energy Distribution businesses support their regional and local operations with customer, technical, occupational health and safety and fleet support representatives that operate nationally.
 They provide market emergency response support services, inspections, advice and training so that facilities and equipment are operated and maintained safely and in compliance with corporate and regulatory standards.
-They support field operations in the design, construction and inspection of largescale customer installations.
+They support field operations in the design, construction and inspection of large-scale customer installations.
 Industry organizations and other third parties also provide emergency response support.